goldbergyoni/nodebestpractices/README.md

 ## ![✔] 6.5.
 Collection of generic security best practices

-**TL;DR:** These is a collection of security advice that are not related directly to Node.js - the Node implementation is not much different than any other language.
+**TL;DR:** This is a collection of security advice that is not related directly to Node.js - the Node implementation is not much different than any other language.
 Click read more to skim through.

 🔗 [**Read More: Common security best practices**](/sections/security/commonsecuritybestpractices.md)